Patients

 It was only after arriving in Iquitos, Peru, that the family connected with a man who informed them about Operation Smile and the free surgeries it provides for children like Elizabeth.

-Grasping on to the opportunity to help his daughter, Yoel contacted the organization’s team based in Peru, only to learn that the solution would remain out of reach: The next medical mission was scheduled to take place in Lima, which was very far from where his family had settled.
+Grasping on to the opportunity to help his daughter, Yoel contacted the organization’s team based in Peru, only to learn that the solution would remain out of reach: The next surgical program was scheduled to take place in Lima, which was very far from where his family had settled.

 In an attempt to prevent his family from enduring the harsh travel distance, Yoel reached out to Operation Smile Brazil.